What does an associate do?

 Gained significant experience training groups of supervisors and conducting HR and facility/workplace-safety audits, including training and audits in multiple states.

-Some of the skills we found on associate resumes included "customer service," "sales floor," and "patients."
-We have detailed the most important associate responsibilities below.
+Common skills that an associate uses to do their job include "customer service," "sales floor," and "patients."
+You can find details on the most important associate responsibilities below.

 A customer service retail associate is responsible for providing the highest customer service for the store's customers by responding to their inquiries and concerns and recommending them goods and services that would fit their needs.
 Customer service retail associates support the marketing campaigns and promotional strategies of the store by offering and demonstrating products to the customers, as well as arranging stock displays, and monitoring the adequacy of inventories.
 They also escalate high-level complaints to management for immediate resolution and assist with product replacement and issuing refunds as needed.

-There are some key differences in responsibilities as well.
-For example, an associate responsibilities require skills like "patients," "cleanliness," "windows," and "hr."
+There are some key differences in the responsibilities of each position.
+For example, associate responsibilities require skills like "patients," "cleanliness," "windows," and "hr."
 Meanwhile a typical customer service retail associate has skills in areas such as "retail environment," "bank deposits," "product line," and "retail store."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A cashier is responsible for ensuring all the products and goods sold are well recorded and paid for as well as answering customer inquiries and recommending products.
 They also help the other sales team when needed and process payment for all goods bought.
 Their duties and responsibilities include processing payments, ensuring all goods bought are accurately scanned and recorded, and bagging purchases.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that associate responsibilities requires skills like "patients," "cleanliness," "windows," and "hr."
-But a retail sales associate/cashier might use skills, such as, "basic math," "math," "retail sales," and "cash handling."
+For example, resumes show us that associate responsibilities requires skills like "patients," "cleanliness," "windows," and "hr."
+But a retail sales associate/cashier might use other skills in their typical duties, such as, "basic math," "math," "retail sales," and "cash handling."

 Assistant Professor of Creative Writing, Writing Program Lead, York College of Pennsylvania